Logo

 Carl Perkins appeared on the television series The Johnny Cash Show.

-Carl Perkins appeared with Cash on TV on the popular country series Hee Haw, on February 16,1974.
+Carl Perkins appeared with Cash on the popular TV country series Hee Haw on February 16,1974.

-In 1981 Carl Perkins recorded the song "Get It" with Paul McCartney, providing vocals and playing guitar with the former Beatle; according to one source, he fully co-wrote the song with McCartney.
+In 1981, Carl Perkins recorded the song "Get It" with Paul McCartney.

-In October 1985, Carl Perkins was joined on stage in London for a television special, Blue Suede Shoes: A Rockabilly Session, by George Harrison, Eric Clapton, Dave Edmunds, Lee Rocker, Rosanne Cash and Ringo Starr.
+In October 1985, Carl Perkins performed on stage in London for a television special, Blue Suede Shoes: A Rockabilly Session, with George Harrison, Eric Clapton, Dave Edmunds, Lee Rocker, Rosanne Cash and Ringo Starr.

-Carl Perkins performed 16 songs, with two encores, in an extraordinary performance.
+Carl Perkins sang 16 songs plus two encores, in an extraordinary performance.

 Carl Perkins was inducted into the Nashville Songwriters Hall of Fame in 1985.

-Carl Perkins was inducted into the Rockabilly Hall of Fame in recognition of his pioneering contribution to the genre.
+Carl Perkins was inducted into the Rockabilly Hall of Fame in recognition of his pioneering contributions to the genre.

 Carl Perkins returned to the Sun Studio in Memphis in 1986, joining Cash, Jerry Lee Lewis, and Roy Orbison on the album Class of '55.

-In 1989, Carl Perkins co-wrote and played guitar on the Judds' number 1 country hit, "Let Me Tell You About Love".
+In 1989, Carl Perkins co-wrote and played guitar on the Judds' number-one country hit, "Let Me Tell You About Love".

 Carl Perkins had one daughter, Debbie, and three sons, Stan, Greg, and Steve.